karinevieira/karinevieira/README.md

 - 👩‍💻 I'm currently working with Ruby on Rails, PostgreSQL and Bootstrap

-- 🧠 I'm currently learning Ruby on Rails and Spring Boot
+- 🧠 I'm currently learning Ruby on Rails

 <div>
   <a href="https://www.linkedin.com/in/karine-vieira-01886818a/" target="_blank">